The stochastic nonlocal Cahn-Hilliard equation with regular potential and multiplicative noise: Preliminaries and main results

 satisfying the usual conditions and a cylindrical Wiener process $W$ on a separable Hilbert space $U$, a probabilistically-strong solution to the stochastic nonlocal Cahn--Hilliard problem \eqref{eq:strongNCH} with respect to the initial datum $\varphi_0$ is an $\cF_t$-adapted process $\varphi$ such that

 and

-for all $t \in [0,T]$, for every $\psi\in V$ and $\P$-almost surely. \end{defin} We are now in a position to state the main results of this work. \begin{thm} Let Assumptions \ref{hyp:K}-\ref{hyp:G} hold.
+for all $t \in [0,T]$, for every $\psi\in V$ and $\P$-almost surely. \end{defin} We are now in a position to state the main results of this work. \review{The first result concerns the existence of martingale solutions and will be proven in Section \ref{sec:proof1}.} \begin{thm} Let Assumptions \ref{hyp:K}-\ref{hyp:G} hold.
 Let $p > 2$ and let $\varphi_0$ satisfy Then, there exists at least one martingale solution to the stochastic nonlocal Cahn--Hilliard equation \eqref{eq:strongNCH}. \end{thm} Under stronger assumptions on the stochastic diffusion $G$, we are also able to prove a continuous dependence estimate on the full paths, yielding pathwise uniqueness of martingale solutions. \begin{enumerate}[label = \textbf{(A\arabic*)}, ref = \textbf{(A\arabic*)}, resume] \item Fixed a complete orthonormal system $\{u_k\}_{k \in \mathbb{N}}\subset U$, the stochastic diffusion $G:H\to \cL^2(U, H)$ satisfies

 for all $k \in \mathbb N$, and there exists a positive constant, that we still denote with $L_G > 0$, such that

 for all $\psi_1,\,\psi_2 \in H$, i.e., $G$ is $L_G$-Lipschitz-continuous with respect to the $V^*$-topology. \end{enumerate} \begin{remark} As we shall better see later, the assumption of Lipschitz continuity in the $V^*$-topology could be replaced by a smallness assumption on the Lipschitz constant with respect to the $H$-topology.
 Nonetheless, in order to avoid ambiguities in the following, we stick with this more classical assumption. \end{remark} \begin{remark} Assumption \ref{hyp:additional} implies that the dynamics of problem is mass-conservative in a pathwise sense, i.e., that any probabilistically-strong solution satisfies